How to reduce pig cost of production

-Reducing weaning variation allows pig producers to market pigs in a much tighter window and to reduce variation heading into slaughter.
-Reducing variation at slaughter also has the potential to reduce sort losses at the processing facility and could lead to increased revenue per pig (Cheng, Claudy, Que and Schinckel, 2019).
+Reducing weaning variation allows pig producers to market pigs in a much tighter window and reduce variation heading into slaughter.
+Reducing variation at slaughter can also reduce sort losses at the processing facility and lead to increased revenue per pig (Cheng, Claudy, Que and Schinckel, 2019).

-In addition, Bioplex minerals have demonstrated that there is less degradation of vitamins as well as enzymes.
+Bioplex minerals have also demonstrated that there is less degradation of vitamins as well as enzymes.
 A reduction in enzyme effectiveness or vitamin activity can lead to an increase in cost or a less favorable production response.
-Research has shown there are several enzymes that are heavily reduced in the presence of inorganic minerals and that are less damaged when exposed to their organic counterparts in the form of Bioplex (Santos, Connolly and Murphy, 2014).
+Research has shown that several enzymes are heavily reduced in the presence of inorganic minerals and less damaged when exposed to their organic counterparts in the form of Bioplex (Santos, Connolly and Murphy, 2014).

 3. Improving water consumption

-Is the water your pigs drink impacting their performance and productivity, thereby adding to your production costs?
-A pig’s water consumption is just as important as their feed intake because pigs that don’t drink enough water won’t consume enough feed.
-Pigs tend to drink around 10% of their body weight per day, or roughly two times the amount of feed they eat.
+Does the water your pigs drink impact their performance and productivity, thereby reducing production costs?
+A pig’s water consumption is just as important as their feed intake because pigs that do not drink enough water will not consume enough feed.
+Pigs tend to drink around 10% of their body weight per day or roughly two times the amount of feed they eat.

 - Reduces water pH and keeps it in a more favorable range (<5 pH).

-- Sweetens the taste of water, helping young pigs more inclined to readily drink water.
+- Sweetens the taste of water, helping make young pigs more inclined to drink water.

 - Improves water intake, which, in turn, improves the pig's ability to digest feed.